-In this article you will learn how to warm-up with Omnisend to reach better email deliverability rates for your newsletters.
+In this article, you'll learn how to warm up with Omnisend to reach better email deliverability rates for your newsletters.

 Before you start

-Warm-up is a process of gradually increasing send volumes over a number of days or weeks.
-Note, it could take longer if receivers do not perceive your email as an opt-in.
-Warming-up slowly builds up your sender reputation and improves email deliverability.
+The warmup is a process of gradually increasing send volumes over a number of days or weeks.
+Note that it could take longer if receivers do not perceive your email as an opt-in.
+Warming up slowly builds up your sender's reputation and improves email deliverability.

-When switching from one email marketing platform to another, the server used for sending your emails will change as well.
-Your new email servers are not allowed to send large numbers of emails in one go, so to make sure your emails get delivered to the right inboxes, sending volumes should be increased in increments over time.
-Warm-up process plays a significant part in email deliverability.
-Skipping it can result in a lot of emails not being delivered.
+When switching from one email marketing platform to another, the server used for sending your emails will also change.
+Your new email servers are not allowed to send large numbers of emails in one go, so to ensure your emails get delivered to the right inboxes, sending volumes should be increased over time.
+The warmup process plays a significant part in email deliverability; skipping it can result in many emails not being delivered.

-While the warm-up plan will work for most users, there are many factors that can influence the process.
-For example, if ISPs' scripts determine that the quality of generated traffic is below their expectations, part of your emails might get blocked or sent to the junk folders.
+While the warmup plan will work for most users, many factors can influence the process.
+For example, if ISPs' scripts determine that the quality of generated traffic is below their expectations, part of your emails might get blocked or sent to junk folders.
 Moreover, if you are migrating from one service provider to another, be prepared for a few little bumps in your metrics.
-Large ISPs like Gmail, Yahoo and Microsoft may need a little more time to adjust their metrics.
+Large ISPs like Gmail, Yahoo, and Microsoft may need a little more time to adjust their metrics.
 These ISPs update their records based on current and previous interactions with your mail or domain.

 Warming up your reputation provides a unique opportunity to monitor and optimize your entire email campaign.
-Using our segmentation recommendations you will be able to find out your most engaged audiences and adjust your campaigns to get more benefits.
-The good reputation that you build during the warm-up period will make your life much easier - instead of chasing problems, you will have time to focus on your business.
+Using our segmentation recommendations, you'll be able to find out your most engaged audiences and adjust your campaigns to get more benefits.
+The excellent reputation you build during the warmup period will make your life much easier - instead of chasing problems, you will have time to focus on your business.

-During warm-up ISPs will evaluate your sending behaviour, content, and your recipient engagement to see how well you manage your lists' health and how willing you are to send relevant information to responsive users.
-It is also a perfect time to reassess your content - identify which emails are generating the most (or least) engagement and find out why.
-Disengaged subscribers cause complaints, spam traps, hard bounces which can affect deliverability/inbox placement to your engaged subscribers as well.
+During warmup, ISPs will evaluate your sending behavior, content, and recipient engagement to see how well you manage your lists' health and how willing you are to send relevant information to responsive users.
+It is also a perfect time to reassess your content - identify which emails generate the most (or least) engagement and find out why.
+Disengaged subscribers cause complaints, spam traps, and hard bounces, which can also affect deliverability/inbox placement to your engaged subscribers.
 You can expect a lower ROI when including disengaged subscribers in your campaigns.
 If the message you send is never opened - that cost is wasted!

 Keep in mind:

-- ISPs trust metrics from their users.
-No brand will get special treatment over another
+ISPs trust the metrics of their users.
+No brand will get special treatment over another;

-- Reputation of your own signed domain can follow you, however ISPs like Gmail use the reputation of the domain combined with the reputation of the IP.
-Follow the warm-up process to ensure good sender reputation!
+The reputation of your own signed domain can follow you; however, ISPs like Gmail use the domain's reputation combined with the IP's reputation.
+Follow the warmup process to ensure a good sender reputation!

-And remember, if a subscriber is with you for many years it does not mean that he/she is engaged to the content you send.
-Recently opted-in subscribers are the ones mostly interested in your content!
+And remember, if a subscriber is with you for many years, it does not mean they are engaged with the content you send.
+Recently opted-in subscribers are the ones most interested in your content!